pr3y/bruce_old/README.md

 ## Install .bin files manually with esptool.py
 * Install ESP-IDF tools per the [Espressif Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/)
 * Open the esp-idf CMD tool (on Windows) - on Mac or Linux, esp-idf.py and esptool.py should be in the system path.
-* esptool.py --port COMPORT -b 115200 write_flash -z 0x0 M5Nemo-VERSION.bin
+* esptool.py --port COMPORT -b 115200 write_flash -z 0x0 bruce.bin
   * port may be a COM port e.g. COM4, COM11 on Windows.
 On Mac and Linux it will usually be in /dev such as /dev/ttyUSB0, /dev/ttyACM0 or /dev/cu.usbserial-3
-  * M5Nemo-VERSION.bin should be a version you downloaded from a GitHub Release -- preferably the latest available.
+  * bruce.bin should be a version you downloaded from a GitHub Release -- preferably the latest available.

 ## Building from Source
 If you want to customize BRUCE or contribute to the project, you should be familiar with building BRUCE from source.